brightcove/brightcove-player-sdk-ios-ima/README.md

-# IMA Plugin for Brightcove Player SDK for iOS, version 2.1.0.638
+# IMA Plugin for Brightcove Player SDK for iOS, version 2.2.0.649

 Supported Platforms
 ===================
-iOS 7.0 and above.
+iOS 8.0 and above.

 Installation
 ============
 The IMA Plugin for Brightcove Player SDK provides a static library framework for installation.
 A dynamic framework will be added in the future when Google releases a dylib version of IMA.

-The IMA plugin current supports only version 3.0b16 of Google's IMA library.
-Support will be added for the latest released version in the near future.
+The IMA plugin current supports only version 3.2.1 of Google's IMA library.

 CocoaPods
 --------------